-The subtitles tab contains settings related to subtitles in your content, as shown in Figure 6.11, “Subtitle settings tab”.
+The timed text tab contains settings related to subtitles and closed captions in your content, as shown in Figure 6.10, “Timed text settings tab”.

 DCP-o-matic can either: